jaccomoc/jactl/docs/pages/language-guide.md

 x.a.b.c.d.e = 1
  ^
 ```

-If part of the context of the field assignment looks like a list rather an a map then a list will be
+If part of the context of the field assignment looks like a List rather than a Map then a List will be
 created as required:
 ```groovy
 > def x = [:]